ibm-cloud-docs/key-protect/delete-purge-keys.md

 | 4 hours - 30 days       | Destroyed         | Yes                       | Yes          | Yes                      |
 | 30-90 days              | Destroyed         | Yes                       | No           | Yes                      |
 | After 90 days           | Purged `*`        | No                        | No           | Yes                      |
-{: caption="Lists how users can interact with keys during certain time intervals after a key has been deleted" caption-side="top"}
+{: caption="Lists how users can interact with keys during certain time intervals after a key has been deleted" caption-side="bottom"}

 `*` Note: because purged keys are completely inaccessible and "destroyed" in the common usage of the word, there is technically no "purged" key state.
 Purged keys no longer exist and therefore don't have a "state" one way or another.
 However, it can be useful to think of "purged" as being a state as nonexistence is part of the lifecycle of a key.